Limpster/Fallout76LanguageChanger/README.md

 (might be smarter to check for the running applications at a later point instead of relying on a timeout in this situation, I might edit the script when I find time and try to improve the method)

 ## Manual approach
-If you don't want to run the batch because it doesn't fit your needs, your have plenty of methods to change the language settings without clicking through the windows settings, I will give you some ideas:
+If you don't want to run the batch because it doesn't fit your needs, you have plenty of methods to change the language settings without clicking through the windows settings, I will give you some ideas:
 #### <ins>REG-File</ins>
   You can create a REG-File which enters the chosen value directly in the registry.
 Create an empty textfile with an editor of your choice, insert the following code (here: en-GB for english), save it as *.reg file (e.g. english.reg) and doubleclick to make changes to the registry (I added [examples](https://github.com/Limpster/Fallout76LanguageChanger/tree/main/Files) to this repo so you can download them straight away)
 ```